Zerron21/ACB-Auxilirator/README.md

 :: Leave empty to use the default directory: "Documents\BGM\$GAME"
 :: You can use the $GAME value to specify a subfolder incase multiple bgm files are stored. set BGM_PATH=""

-:: Optional, Set the name of the subfolder containing the game specific bgm files.
-:: If empty, $BGM_PATH will use the "Documents\BGM" as the files location.
-:: set GAME="Persona5Royal"

 :: Set the "sound" folder location relative to the script, $SOUND_PATH="sound" for aemulus.
 :: This will be searched for a BGM folder that contains the audio files, e.g. %sound%\bgm\audio.adx.